 log on to the Diabetes UK online grants management system

-complete all sections of the online application form, using the grants management system user guide.
+complete all sections of the online application form.

-Applications are sent to a panel comprised of members of the Diabetes UK Research Committee.
+Applications are sent to a panel largely comprised of members of the Diabetes UK Research Committee as well as other established researchers.
+The panel is reviewed each year to reflect the application portfolio.
 PhD Studentship applications are not externally peer reviewed.

 The panel assesses applications and the top scoring applications are discussed at a teleconference before recommendations for funding are made.